imjinshuo/Word-Closure-Based-MT/supplements/Illustrations.md

 - Why this example is not a violation:
   - Although the adverbial clause of "当一切准备就绪后" (when everything is ready) is at a different position in T_s and T_f, it does not change meaning of the sentence.
 - Why this example is identified as a violation by CAT:
-  - Similarity score (calculated by CAT) between T_s and T_f, which is 37.8%, is below the threshold (80.0%), thus CAT regards this example as a violation.
+  - Similarity score (calculated by CAT) between T_s and T_f, which is 37.8%, is below the threshold (80.0%), thus CAT reports this example as a violation.

 ## Purity-FP
 **SUT**: Google Translate